Belarus dictator warns Ukraine could disappear as a state if Zelenskyy doesn’t negotiate with Russia

 Trump and Zelenskyy discuss possible US Tomahawk missile supply to Ukraine – Axios

-Zelenskyy dismissed Lukashenko's peace proposal
+Zelenskyy dismissed Lukashenka's peace proposal

-Zelenskyy responded by saying it was difficult to react to Lukashenko's proposal because the Belarusian leader "lives in his own world."
+Zelenskyy responded by saying it was difficult to react to Lukashenka's proposal because the Belarusian leader "lives in his own world."
 The Ukrainian president added that "he's in his own world, but putin sometimes visits, and they babble, two old men."

 Recent US-Belarus warming

-Relations between Washington and Minsk have warmed considerably in 2025 following direct engagement between Trump and Lukashenko via a phone call.
+Relations between Washington and Minsk have warmed considerably in 2025 following direct engagement between Trump and Lukashenka via a phone call.
 In September, Belarus released 52 political prisoners, prompting the US to lift sanctions on Belavia airlines.

 The shift culminated in American military officers attending the Russia-Belarus "Zapad-2025" military exercises—the first US presence at such drills since the 2022 full-scale invasion began.